 Method 2: Freezer

 Frozen tofu can last for up to three months.
-Cut it into chunks and freeze on a parchment-lined tray, then transfer to an airtight freezer container or bag.
+Cut it into chunks and freeze on a parchment-lined tray until solid, then transfer to an airtight freezer container or bag.
 Defrost in the refrigerator and squeeze out any excess liquid before cooking.

 Tofu that has been previously frozen will have a sturdier, spongier texture that some chefs actually prefer to fresh tofu.

 More posts in this series